 Armadillos will sometimes burrow into the base of termite mounds.
 The termite mounds have many chambers that act as ventilation.
 The armadillo uses these ventilation chambers to cool down and gives them an almost unlimited number of ants to eat.

 The shell also helps the armadillo when burrowing.
 The carapace protects the armadillo against abrasions in the ground.
 As the armadillo likes to be subterranean, the cover protects its body when tunneling.

 Armadillos are burrowing animals that live on insects.
 They often keep their snouts in the soil because they have low metabolic rates.

 The shell of an armadillo affects how the armadillo copes with low oxygen levels.
 Whereas other animals can breathe more deeply when faced with these conditions, the armadillo cannot do this.

-The shell makes the thorax of the animals rigid, so they cannot take deep breaths.
+The shell makes the thorax of the armadillo rigid, so they cannot take deep breaths.
 They instead take more shallow, rapid breaths to take in enough oxygen.
 The shell keeps the armadillo cool in hot temperatures by maximizing heat loss.

-With a hard shell, the issue of mating could be quite complicated, but armadillos have this covered.
 The nine-banded armadillo reaches sexual maturity at approximately a year old.
 They reproduce almost every year.

 Armadillos of North America

-The armadillo can be found all over Texas but has been spotted in California, Washington, Oregon, Nebraska, and over most southern states east of Texas.
+The armadillo can be found all over Texas but has been spotted in California, Washington, Oregon, Nebraska, and most southern states east of Texas.